-Environmentalist · Naturalist · National Guide Lecturer · Conservation Educator
+Environmentalist · Naturalist · National Tourist Guide Lecturer · Conservation Educator

 Some people choose to explore Sri Lanka.
 For Priyanwada Rathnayake, it was inherited.

-From that foundation, Priyanwada's curiosity extended beyond ruins and rock inscriptions — into rainforests, lagoons, national parks, and the living ecosystems that have existed alongside Sri Lanka's civilisations for millennia.
+From that foundation, her curiosity could not stay still.
+It carried her beyond ruins and rock inscriptions — into rainforests, lagoons, national parks, and the ancient ecosystems that have existed alongside Sri Lanka's civilisations for millennia.
+The land that held the past, she discovered, was also teeming with extraordinary life.

-Today, as an environmentalist, naturalist, national guide lecturer, and conservation educator, Priyanwada brings a perspective that is truly unique — one that bridges ancient heritage and living nature, history and ecology, the human story and the wild one.
+Today, as an environmentalist, naturalist, national tourist guide lecturer, and conservation educator, Priyanwada brings a perspective that is genuinely rare — one that bridges ancient heritage and living nature, history and ecology, the human story and the wild one.

 "Sri Lanka is not just an island.
 It is a living museum — of nature, of people, of time."